womanfacemask.jpeg (image_GWnAngN.webp)

-The American Academy of Ophthalmology reported that Covid-19 can cause mild conjunctivitis and is possibly transmitted by aerosol contact with the mucous membrane that covers the eye.
+The American Academy of Ophthalmology reported that COVID-19 can cause mild conjunctivitis and is possibly transmitted by aerosol contact with the mucous membrane that covers the eye.
 Doctors are urging patients with pink eye in conjunction with a fever and respiratory problems to call first.
-It’s important for physicians and medical staff to take appropriate precaution before seeing patients who could be Covid-19-positive.
+Physicians and medical staff need to take appropriate precautions before seeing patients who could be Covid-19-positive.

 Basic Steps To Protect Yourself